LibraryCarpentry/lc-sql/_episodes/05-aggregating-calculating.md

 {: .sql}

 > ## Challenge
 > Write a query using an aggregate function that returns the number of article titles per ISSNs, sorted by title count in descending order.
 Which ISSN has the most titles?
-(Hint to choosing which aggregate function to use - it is one of the common aggreggate functions `MAX, MIN, AVG, COUNT, SUM`.)
+(Hint to choosing which aggregate function to use - it is one of the common aggregate functions `MAX, MIN, AVG, COUNT, SUM`.)
 >
 > > ## Solution
 > > ~~~
 > > SELECT ISSNs, COUNT(Title)
 > > FROM articles
 > > GROUP BY ISSNs
-> > ORDER BY count(Title) DESC;
+> > ORDER BY COUNT(Title) DESC;
 > > ~~~
 > > {: .sql}
 > {: .solution}